rt671/JumpStart/README.md

 # Jumpstart: Tackling Cold Start Issue in Recommendations

-## Model for a hybrid recommender system, whose core model is a Content Based Filtering System, with Feature Weighting applied, such that they approximate the Collaborative Filtering Model
+## Machine Learning Model for a hybrid recommender system, whose core model is a Content Based Filtering System, with Feature Weighting applied, such that they approximate the Collaborative Filtering Model

 A significant challenge that many recommendation systems face is the **cold start problem**.
 This problem arises when a system must make